 March 28, 1818 – The Butler Massacre occurred near Pine Barren Creek.
 Three were killed by Indians, including Capt.
 Butler (Butler County, Alabama was later named in his honor.)

-March 28, 1862 – During the Civil War, at the Battle of Glorieta Pass in New Mexico (which began on March 26), Union forces stopped the Confederate invasion of the New Mexico territory.
+March 28, 1862 – During the Civil War, at the Battle of Glorieta Pass ended in the New Mexico Territory, two days after its start on March 26.
+Union forces stopped the Confederate invasion of the New Mexico territory.
 Confederates, under the command of General Henry Hopkins Sibley, lost 36 men killed, 70 wounded, and 25 captured.
 The Union army lost 38 killed, 64 wounded, and 20 captured.

 March 28, 1864 - A group of Copperheads attacked Federal soldiers in Charleston, Ill.
 Five were killed and 20 were wounded.